AstralInternet/WHMCS-Price-Integration-for-WordPress/README.md

 - **tld:** The domain TLD
 - **bypasscache (default false):** Bypass the cache of one hour.
 The cache is there to prevent overloading the WHMCS server

+### whmcs_domainsdisplayallJS

+Add some JS script to hide TLD from display all TLD shortcode when clicking on some category (small pure JS solution)

+[whmcs_domainsdisplayallJS docready="true"]

+Shortcode attribute :

+- **docready:** Add the equivalent of "$(document).ready(function(){" from jQuery but in a pure JS format.

 ## Installation

 1. Upload the plugin files to the /wp-content/plugins/ directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the ‘Plugins’ screen in WordPress

+## Using a full domain listing with categories

+It is suggested to create a column block with two column.

+Insert a short code block just before column with the following code `[whmcs_domainsdisplayallJS docReady='true']`.
+This will add the necessary JS to interact with the two columns.

+In the first column, insert shortcode like this `[whmcs_domainsdisplayall bypasscache='true']`.
+This will add a list of every categorie.
+In the second column, insert shortcode like this `[whmcs_domainsdisplayall display='tld' bypasscache='true']`.
+This will add a list of every TLDs.

+You will now be able to show the TLDs based on the selected category.
+You will need to add CSS to clean the look.